 - Rural regions + Free/reduced meal rate is ≥ 40% OR

 - Underrepresented minority rate is ≥ 50%

 Partial scholarships* may be available to schools who do not meet these requirements but require financial assistance to participate.

 *Schools who receive the scholarship must still pay the $150.00 enrollment fee.
-However, the enrollment fee is provided as a stipend to the teacher participant at the end of the year providing the teacher attends 8 of the 9 workshop days.The priority application deadline is April 30, 2019.
+However, the enrollment fee is provided as a stipend to the teacher participant at the end of the year providing the teacher attends 8 of the 9 workshop days.The priority application deadline was April 30, 2020.
+However, but the application will remain open until we give out last scholarship or until June 6, 2020.
 Applications and scholarships will be reviewed and awarded on a rolling basis.